 Take at look at some of the bad videos filmed by yours truly at:

 We are having some glitches on the website.
-We have lost our webmaster, so I am trying to muddle through. content buttons at the top of the page do not work (except for the Issue and Staff pages.)
+Buttons at the top of the page do not work (except for the Issue and Staff pages.)
 However, you can access all of our reviews and articles by on “The Issue” button at the top, clicking “next” at the bottom, and then scrolling through all back content from there.
 Or if you are only interested in reviews, culture, etc. you can click on the category headings on the right, then click on “next page” at the bottom.
 Not long ago I added much of our material from our original website back in 2003, some interesting stuff that well worth perusing!

 I hope everyone enjoys the reviews, interviews, and articles!